-Refer to OPERATION, Section C, and start the pump.
+Refer to OPERATION, Section C, before putting the pump back into service.

 PRESSURE RELIEF VALVE MAINTENANCE

 The suction elbow is equipped with a pressure relief valve (82) to provide additional safety for the pump and operator (refer to Liquid Temperature And Overheating in OPERATION).